 A group made up of the Health Service Executive (HSE) and Lenus - the Irish Health Research Repository have published health profiles for all the Local Authorities in Ireland.
 The most recent of these profiles published relate to 2015.
-According to the 2015 Health Profile, DCC has a higher than average percentage of persons who report their health as being bad or very bad at 2% (national 1.5%) or who have a disability at 14.9% (national 13.0%) (HSE 2015).
+According to the 2015 Health Profile, DCC has a higher than average percentage of persons who report their health as being bad or very bad at 2% (national 1.5%) or who have a disability at 14.9% (national 13.0%) (HSE 2015a).
+The SDCC area is less affluent than the average for Ireland, with a higher proportion of the population categorised as either marginally below average or disadvantaged (HSE 2015b).

-On the topic of air quality and human health, in July 2019 the EPA released a report entitled Urban Environmental Indicators on the topic of nitrogen dioxide (NO2) concentrations in Dublin (EPA 2019d).
-The EPA reported that NO2 could be described as problematic being potentially over the EU limit in some areas around the city, including certain City Centre streets and the M50 motorway.
-NO2 is an air pollutant linked to traffic emissions and has the potential to affect lung health and increase susceptibility to respiratory infections.
+On the topic of air quality and human health, in July 2019 the EPA released a report entitled Urban Environmental Indicators on the topic of nitrogen dioxide ( $NO_2$ ) concentrations in Dublin (EPA 2019d).
+The EPA reported that $NO_2$ could be described as problematic being potentially over the EU limit in some areas around the city, including certain City Centre streets and the M50 motorway. $NO_2$ is an air pollutant linked to traffic emissions and has the potential to affect lung health and increase susceptibility to respiratory infections.

 The full length of the Proposed CBC is included in the EPA noise mapping for road traffic (EPA 2019c).
 This information will be used as an initial review of the baseline noise environment at noise sensitive receptors in close proximity to the alignment.
-It should be noted that there are parts of the existing network along Proposed CBC which already experience high noise levels due to the existing traffic in the area and general urban sources
+It should be noted that there are parts of the existing network along the Proposed CBC which already experience high noise levels due to the existing traffic in the area and general urban sources.

-There are a number of potentially sensitive receptors such as residential areas, educational facilities and leisure facilities located along, or in close proximity to the Proposed CBC.
+There are a number of potentially sensitive receptors such as residential areas, educational facilities, healthcare facilities and leisure facilities located along, or in close proximity to the Proposed CBC.
 These are outlined in Table 4.1.